hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

   Folder: /home/wodadmin/wod-backend/scripts/procmail-action.sh CREATE       14
 ```

-The From is important as ```.procmail.rc``` checks that the sender is the configured one from the frontend server.
+The From is important as `.procmail.rc` checks that the sender is the configured one from the frontend server.
 During the install process, the sender parameter id referring to this.
 Any mail from any other sender but the configured one is dropped.

 Procmail.rc image here

 In Subject : API verb **CREATE** followed by **student id,** **participant id** and finally the registered **participant email**

+5- get_session_token() This function retrieves the necessary token to make api call to the api-db server.

+6- get_workshop_name()  This function extracts the workshop name from the mail body parsing process.
 In Body : One will find the workshop name : for example, **WKSHP-API101**

-Out of the workshop name, the function ```get_workshop_id()``` will get the workshop 's id.
-This id will be used later to get some of the workshop's specifics through api calls to the api db server.
+7- get_workshop_id() Out of the workshop name, the function `get_workshop_id()` will get the workshop 's id from the api-db server.

+ This id will be used later to get some of the workshop's specifics through additional api calls to the api db server.

 * D﻿oes the workshop require to use the student password as a variable?
 * Does the workshop require ldap authentification?
 * D﻿oes the workshop require a compiled script?

+8- teststdid() this function checks the student id provided by procmail api is valid: This function exits when the student id is not in the correct range.
+For each workshop, a dedicated student range is allocated.

+9- generate_randompwd() This function creates a random password for a user, it is used both for local and ldap users'passwords.
+If the workshops requires an ldap authentification (get_ldap_status() functions will get this information) then another function is used to update the ldap server with the password for the given student (update_ldap_passwd() )

+The generated password will be sent back to the api-db server so that the frontend server can then send an email to allow participant to connect to his workshop.

+10- erase_student() This function erases the all content from the allocated student home directory.
+We want to make sure that home directory is not compromised.
+We start clean.

+11- get_compile_status() This function will check if he workshop needs some scripts to ne compiled.
+For instance, you need to authentificate against a private cloud portal and you don't want your participants to see the credentials.
+This compile feature will compile the authentification scripts into an executable that cannot be edited.

 wod name : get wod id